F1DNA/FlexFarmerInDocker/README.md

 -	/mnt/2ndfolder:/mnt/2ndfolder
 -	/mnt/etc:/mnt/etc

-But doing just /mnt makes it easier if you add mount points (additional drives) to your setup later on, you only need to edit the config.yml file and restart the container.
+Alternatively, doing just /mnt makes it easier if you add mount points (additional drives) to your setup later on, you only need to edit the config.yml file and restart the container.
 Otherwise you also have to update the stack config.

 And of course, TZ=America/Chicago – you need your region/city or just remove both the environment and the TZ line to use UTC.
 Note that this will effect the time stamps in the flexfarmer.log so perhaps take a moment to set this correctly unless your brain thinks in UTC easily.
 I can go either way.

-For a list of timezone options - http://manpages.ubuntu.com/manpages/hirsute/man3/DateTime::TimeZone::Catalog.3pm.html

 4. When you are ready, hit update stack
 5. Back in the terminal from your flexfarmer folder, run: